zahlambo/task_Softwd/README.md

 ## Installation

 To set up this project, you need Python 3.8 to 3.12 installed on your machine, as well as MongoDB.
-Follow the instructions below:
+Follow the instructions below:<br>
 Use winget to download python and mongodb or you can use their respective site to download them
 ```
 winget install Python.Python.3.12 MongoDB.Server MongoDB.Compass.Full